dmahugh/github/README.md

 ![gitinfo](images/gitinfo.png)
 # GitHub API helper functions

-Gitinfo is a library for Python 3.x to simplify use of the GitHub REST API.
-It provides wrappers for common gitHub API calls which returns Python *lists* of *namedtuple* objects, making it very easy to work with the returned data in Python.
+Gitinfo is a set of wrapper functions for GitHub API calls that return information about organizations, repos, users, and the relationships between these entities.
+API pagination is handled automatically &mdash; Gitinfo functions return complete data sets.
+All functions return native Python data structures (*lists* of *namedtuple* objects).

 Gitinfo is a work in progress &mdash; pull requests, feature requests and issues welcome!